Card

 Variants

-FluxFlowTriggerCard, FluxFlowConditionCard and FluxFlowActionCard are thin wrappers around FluxFlowCard that preset the badge for the three common automation node types.
+FluxFlowTriggerCard, FluxFlowConditionCard and FluxFlowActionCard are thin wrappers around FluxFlowCard that preset the three common automation node types.
 Each default is overridable with the label, icon and color props.

-FluxFlowTriggerCard— badge "Trigger", iconbolt, colorinfo.FluxFlowConditionCard— badge "Condition", iconcode-branch, colorwarning.FluxFlowActionCard— badge "Action", iconplay, colorprimary.
+FluxFlowTriggerCard— type "Trigger", iconbolt, colorinfo.FluxFlowConditionCard— type "Condition", iconcode-branch, colorwarning.FluxFlowActionCard— type "Action", iconplay, colorprimary.

 Variants